Atypon-OpenSource/manuscripts-quarterback/README.md

 Also this project imports https://gitlab.com/mpapp-public/manuscripts-manuscript-editor and https://gitlab.com/mpapp-public/manuscripts-style-guide as git submodules which you should checkout with: `git submodule update --init --recursive`

+NOTE: it is a good idea to run `git submodule update --remote` once in a while incase the `quarterback-integration` branches in the git submodules have been updated.

 Finally, you should install `pnpm` globally if haven't already: `npm i -g pnpm`.

 1. Install all dependencies: `pnpm i -r`